 Head lice (Pediculus humanus capitis) are tiny, wingless insects that live in human hair and feed on the blood circulating in the scalp.

-The first signs of head lice are itching and scratching, especially on the nape of the neck and behind the ears.
 When you look closely at your child’s hair, you might see small, white, oval-shaped eggs attached to the root of the hair, near the scalp.
-The further away from the scalp the egg is, the longer it’s been there (hair grows about 0.3 mm each day).
+These are the nits.
+The further away from the scalp a nit is, the longer it’s been there (hair grows about 0.3 mm each day).